 SAVE THE DATE!
 The 2020 New Horizons in Conservation Conference will take place from April 1 to April 3, 2020 in Ann Arbor, Michigan.
+Please see our full conference website here for the most up-to-date information on the 2020 conference.

 “This has been a dream of mine for several years.
 To have a conference that is a conservation and environmental conference, that when I walk in the room I am not counting how many brown and black faces I see.
 I wanted a conference that when you walked in you saw yourself, you saw people of the global majority, you saw people of color…I also wanted to prove the naysayers wrong that keep saying over and over that we can’t find any people of color [to hire], that they are not qualified.” – Dorceta E. Taylor, Inaugural 2018 New Horizons in Conservation Conference